awsdocs/amazon-pinpoint-user-guide/doc-source/ml-models-rm-using.md

 1. Under **Template details**, use the version selector to choose the version of the template that you want to use as a starting point\.
 If you choose the most recent version, you can save your changes directly to that version of the template\.
 Otherwise, you can save your changes as a new version of the template\.

 1. In the message editor, delete all the text of the message variable for each recommended attribute that you want to remove\.
-Amazon Pinpoint displays a variable as the name of the associated attribute, enclosed in two sets of curly braces—for example, `{{RecommendationItems}}`\.
+Each message variable consists of two sets of curly braces and the name of the associated attribute—for example, `{{RecommendationItems}}`\.

    To remove the recommender model from the template completely, delete all the variables for recommended attributes that the model provides\.
 Then, in the **Attribute finder**, expand the **Recommended attributes** section, and choose **X** next to the name of the model\.